Duck8605/CTF_Write_Up/Web-writeUp/searching-for-the-cookie.md

-# Challenge 5: Searching for the cookie
+# Searching for the cookie

+## Description:

+Our new 'Cookie Search Engine' can find pictures of any cookie you can imagine!
+But we've been told there's a special, hidden cookie on this page.
+Can your search query find it?

 ## Initial Analysis